Passive Lifted FIR Filters for Nonlinear System Identification: Introduction

 \section{Introduction}

-Passivity is a common property for most physical systems \cite{Willems1972, Ortega1998eulerbook, Schaft1999}.
-It formalizes the idea that, if a physical system has no internal sources, its internal stored energy must be bounded by the energy supplied at its ports \cite{Ortega1998eulerbook, Schaft1999}.
-For feedback systems, the passivity theorem guarantees that the feedback interconnection of passive systems remains passive \cite{Willems1972,HillANDMoylan1977,Rodolphe1996}.
+Passivity is a common property of most physical systems \cite{Willems1972, Ortega1998eulerbook, Schaft1999}.
+It formalizes the idea that if a physical system has no internal sources, its internal stored energy must be bounded by the energy supplied at its ports \cite{Ortega1998eulerbook, Schaft1999}.
+For feedback systems, the passivity theorem guarantees that the feedback interconnection of passive systems remains passive \cite{Willems1972, HillANDMoylan1977, Rodolphe1996}.
 This makes passivity a crucial compositional property in the analysis and synthesis of interconnected systems.
-In fact, passivity-based control is at the core of the control of electromechanical systems \cite{Ortega1998eulerbook, Ortega2002, OrtegaPID2021}, from robotics \cite{Stramigioli2001,Stramigioli2009,Spong2022}, to complex networks \cite{Fiaz_OrteGa_Schaft2013,Arcak2007}.

-In the context of electromechanical systems, passivity-based control aims to achieve desired objectives by shaping the closed-loop (potential) energy and modulating its dissipation \cite{Ortega2001}.
-This energy perspective is intrinsically robust.
-The passivity theorem guarantees system stability even in the presence of plant uncertainties, as long as passivity is preserved.
-However, achieving performance guarantees relies on `the exact knowledge of the energy function of the system' \cite[Chap.
-3, Sec.
-1.3]{Ortega1998eulerbook}.
-This means that optimizing passivity-based controllers for performance is inherently challenging.
-From an energy-shaping perspective, this translates to the difficulty of finding the best achievable shape of the potential energy and the most effective damping-injection strategy.

-In this paper, we look into the design of nonlinear passive operators for passive physical systems, from a data-driven perspective.
-We design these as optimal controllers (given the data), subject to passivity requirements.
-This methodology effectively decouples performance and stability: stability is intrinsically guaranteed by the controller's passivity, while performance is optimized using either simulated (model-based) or experimental (model-free) data.
-From an optimization perspective, our objective is to learn the best possible controller within a defined tractable class, under the constraint of passivity.
-Passivity guarantees a well-behaved closed loop even if the plant is uncertain or the data is sparse or corrupted.
-If the data contains valuable information, we derive a control action that optimizes performance.
-The cost is that the optimality of our control action is limited by the requirement of passivity.